About the Fair Deal Scheme

 If the nursing home you want does not have space, you can go to a different one temporarily.
 You can then apply for a transfer when space becomes available in your preferred nursing home.

 If you are assisting someone to apply for nursing home care, involve them as much as you can in the decision.
 Consider their preferences and personal values before choosing a nursing home.

 Cost of nursing home care

 The Fair Deal financial assessment will tell you how much you will pay towards the total cost of nursing home care.
 We will pay the balance.

 Your payment will be the same for voluntary, private or a public nursing home.

 The National Treatment Fund has agreed on maximum prices with all registered nursing home.
 This is not the amount you will pay for your nursing home care.
-Your contribution towards the cost of your care will be worked out after a financial assessment.
+Your contribution to the cost of your care will be worked out after a financial assessment.
 The HSE then pays the balance between what you pay for your care and what the nursing home charges for providing that care.

 The maximum prices of approved nursing homes:

 - short-term care such as respite, convalescent or day-care